ikosmidis/brglm2/README.md

 51.7) providing evidence of association between `NV` and `HG` while controlling for `PI` and `EH`.
-Note here that, the maximum likelihood estimate of the odds ratio is not as useful as the the `correction*` estimates, because it is  + ∞ with an infinite standard error (see previous section).
+Note here that, the maximum likelihood estimate of the odds ratio is not as useful as the the `correction*` estimate, because it is  + ∞ with an infinite standard error (see previous section).

 ## Solving adjusted score equations using quasi-Fisher scoring